A Brief History of Volvo Cars

-The Volvo name was registered as a company and trademark in 1911, by SKF AB, a Swedish bearing manufacturer, who intended using this name for a range of special ball bearings (the literal translation of Volvo means "I roll"), the name however was only used for a short period and after a while the company decided to revert back to the use of the SKF trademark for all its bearing products.
+The Volvo name was registered as a company and trademark in 1911, by SKF AB, a Swedish bearing manufacturer, who intended to use this name for a range of special ball bearings (the literal translation of Volvo means "I roll"), the name, however, was only used for a short period and after a while, the company decided to revert back to the use of the SKF trademark for all its bearing products.
 The Volvo name was shelved until 1926 when two SKF workers (Assar Gabrielsson, a Sales Manager and Gustav Larson, an Engineer) produced ten prototype vehicles and thus set up a division within SKF that would go on to become Volvo AB.

 The first Volvo model to leave the factory on the 14th April 1927 was the OV 4, or "Oppen Vagn 4 cylindrar", the literal translation of which from Swedish is, Open Carriage 4 cylinders, with this launch came the official founding of Volvo.